RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-2.5.md

 ## Control Statement

-Require that users log out when {{ insert: param, ac-02.05_odp }}.
+The organization requires that users log out when {{ insert: param, ac-2.5_prm_1 }}.

-## Control guidance
+## Control Objective

-Inactivity logout is behavior- or policy-based and requires users to take physical action to log out when they are expecting inactivity longer than the defined period.
-Automatic enforcement of inactivity logout is addressed by [AC-11](#ac-11).
+Determine if the organization:

-## Control assessment-objective
+- \[AC-2(5)[1]\] defines either the time period of expected inactivity that requires users to log out or the description of when users are required to log out; and

-users are required to log out when {{ insert: param, ac-02.05_odp }}.
+- \[AC-2(5)[2]\] requires that users log out when the organization-defined time period of inactivity is reached or in accordance with organization-defined description of when to log out.